AntCas/twitter-enhanced-search-public/readme.md

 Twitter Streaming Search API Wrapper
 ====================================

-This is a web application that will wrap the Twitter API.
+This is a web application made with Flask that wraps the Twitter Search API.
+It can support a total of 180 api requests to Twitter per 15 minute window.

+If this ever gets traffic (or just for kicks) then twitter supports per-user authorization which can be implemented by redirecting the user to Twitter to sign in.

-Features which will be available:
+Features

 	- Search Criteria
 		+ include